 A sport that’s social, burns calories, and can even make your commute fun?
 It shouldn’t come as a surprise that roller skating has also been linked to improved self-esteem and body image.

-In a 2015 study, researchers found that roller derby players were Sex Roles “‘Bout Time!
+In a 2015 study, researchers found that roller derby players were happier with their body weight Sex Roles “‘Bout Time!
 Renegotiating the Body in Roller Derby” View Source and condition than non-roller derby players.
 The study suggests that roller derby may empower people of all weights to have a more positive body image.

 8. Can Be Done Anywhere, at Any Time